fusioncharts/dev_centre_docs/fusiontime/getting-started/how-fusion-time-works.md

 ## FusionTime Data Layer

 So, how do you create the `DataTable`?
 The FusionTime data layer comes with a [DataStore](/fusiontime/fusiontime-data-engine/overview) which accepts data in JSON/2D array format.
-The data fed in the `DataStore` is converted to a root `DataTable` using the `createDataTable()` method.
+The data fed in the `DataStore` is converted to a root `DataTable`.
 This `DataTable` contains the source data in a tabular format.

 All you need to do is provide the source data in JSON/2D array to the `DataStore` and the data layer takes care of the rest.
 You can then either provide this `DataTable` to render the chart or apply data operations to create new `DataTable` with optimized data.